The State of Culture: IMEA Findings for 2026

 .png)

 Inclusive teams are those where employees feel respected, heard, and valued for who they are and what they contribute.
-Beyond representation, Inclusion is experienced in everyday interactions, where all employees are invited into conversations and people feel safe bringing their full selves to work.
+Beyond representation, inclusion is experienced in everyday interactions, where all employees are invited into conversations and people feel safe bringing their full selves to work.

 Across IMEA, organisations are bringing together employees from different cultures, languages, generations, and lived experiences—often within fast-growing, matrixed environments.
 On paper, diversity is visible.
 In day-to-day work, however, inclusion is shaped by whether people feel genuinely heard and feel respected on their teams.